geltz/sequa/README.md

 sequa is a generative drum machine and synthesis engine with a qt6 interface.

-it also lets you import your own sounds in-place by clicking/dragging on pad titles.
+it lets you import your own sounds in-place by clicking/dragging on pad titles.

 **buttons**